sravankolli/121-VICTUS/README.md

 Role-based summaries (student, manager, researcher)

 📌 Conclusion

-The Gen-AI PDF Analyzer shows how AI can significantly reduce information overload by converting lengthy documents into actionable insights.
+The Gen-AI PDF Analyzer and chatbot shows how AI can significantly reduce information overload by converting lengthy documents into actionable insights.

-This project highlights:
+**This project highlights:
 AI integration

 Backend logic